-Dozens of high-profile speaking opportunities for our film stars, including a TED Talk, The Atlantic's Race & Justice Summit (broadcast on C-Span), and events at the Museum of the Moving Image, Kapor Center for Social Impact, SXSWEdu, numerous colleges and universities, film festivals and more.
+Dozens of high-profile speaking opportunities for our film stars, including this TED Talk, The Atlantic's Race & Justice Summit (broadcast on C-Span), and events at the Museum of the Moving Image, Kapor Center for Social Impact, SXSWEdu, numerous colleges and universities, high-profile film festivals and more.

 By being in Code Oakland, I am showing other girls what they can do!
 I am a living example to other young girls of color that we can have a career in technology and have an impact on our community and world.
 I am able to show that coding is fun and can open a world of possibilities.

 TEACHED AWARDSNapa Valley Film Festival 2016 - Best Short Documentary